build-canaries/cctray/versions/cctray-1.md

 nextBuildTime|when the next build is scheduled to occur (or when the next check to see whether a build should be performed is scheduled to occur)|DateTime|no webUrl|a URL for where more detail can be found about this project|string (URL)|yes

-Clients that consume this XML should not rely on any optional attribute being present, and should degrade their functionality gracefully.
+Clients that consume this XML should not rely on any optional attribute being present and should degrade their functionality gracefully.

 ### Example
 {% highlight xml %}